Books, books and MORE books. Fascinating books for readers and writers about World War II, foreign places, and knowledge for inspiration.

 Larry Brooks-series for writers

 Mystery writers-Larry Brooks is a “must read” for step-by-step approach.
-I heard him speak eloquently and acerbically at an authors’ conference.
+The author heard him speak eloquently and acerbically at an writers’ conference.
 Check out all his books at your favorite bookstore or online book sellers websites.

 Writers Digest-Magazine Subscription-a MUST for all writers